pechajobs/Admin/.github/ISSUE_TEMPLATE/RFJ.md

 In one or two sentences, describe the new job.

-## 2. Keyword definitions
+## 2. Context

-Define any new or important concepts used in the summary (section one) or job decription and scope (section four).

-## 3. Problem and context

-What is the problem you're trying to solve?
-Give the context or background for why you want PechaJobs to do this job.
+Give the context for why you want PechaJobs to do this job.

-## 4. Job description and scope
+## 3. Job description and scope

 Give a detailed description of the job.
 What does it include and what does it not include?

+## 4. Keyword definitions

+Define any new or important concepts used in the summary (section one) or job decription and scope (section three).

+Example:

+Keyword: Write a definition.

 ## 5. Constraints